llvm/llvm-project/lldb/tools/lldb-dap/README.md

 ln -s /path/to/a/built/lldb-dap
 ```

-This is handy if you want to debug and develope the `lldb-dap` executable
+This is handy if you want to debug and develop the `lldb-dap` executable
 when adding features or fixing bugs.

 # Configurations